steadforce/k8s-escape-room/.docs/codespaces.md

 As soon as the cluster and its resources are ready you can start playing.

 Change to the ports tab and open one of the auto forwarded ports (80 or 443).
-After the forwarded address was opened in a new browser tab add `/game/` to the url.
-(Right now the last slash is important).

 ![Open port](../.images/github-codespaces-ports.png)